 Given the limitations on intragroup funding from both regulatory and internal perspectives, we analyse Santander's liquidity at the parent bank level.
-At baa1, our Combined Liquidity score reflects the funding structure and readily available liquid resources at the individual level (including funding vehicles), and positive adjustments to reflect the bank's capacity to generate liquidity from the issuance of covered bonds, the partial divestiture of its quoted subsidiaries and its proven market access.
+At baa1, our Combined Liquidity score reflects the funding structure and readily available liquid resources at the individual level (including funding vehicles).
+Our assessment also incorporates positive adjustments to reflect the bank's capacity to generate liquidity from the issuance of covered bonds, the partial divestiture of its quoted subsidiaries and its proven market access which mitigate the inherent risks associated to its large stock of confidence-sensitive wholesale funding.